lavendar-k/lavendar-k/README.md

-# Passionate Full Stack Developer
+# Oscar Yang
-## Hi, I am Oscar Yang 👋
+## Hi, I am a Passionate Full Stack Web Developer 👋
 <p>
 Passionate, Collaborative and Highly Skilled Full Stack Web Developer with 6+ years of professional experience in dynamic and deadline-driven work environments.
 I am always trying harder to find new and more effective ways to solve problems.